demystifyfp/demystifyfp/content/fsharp/series/fstweet/deploying-to-azure-app-service.md

 // ...
 ```

-As a last step, alter the build order to leverage the targets that we created just now.
+As the last step, alter the build order to leverage the targets that we created just now.

 ```diff
   // Build order